saviosailas/blender-journey/Introduction.md

 Press S + Y to scale along the depth. ( To add thickness of wall ).
 It stretches or squashes toward and away from the screen (depending on your view).

+### Move object

+Press "G" and move mouse

+Press "G" and "X/Y/Z' to move only in X, Y or Z axis